 Bring the Museum into your classroom!
 Educator Resources and Pre- and Post-Visit Lesson Plans to extend the conversations from the field trip into the classroom are available online:

-Tours must be scheduled at least two weeks prior to the visit.
 Tours will be shortened for late arrivals.
 Please arrive no earlier than 10 minutes before the scheduled visit.
-One chaperone must accompany every group of 10 students; a maximum of five chaperones may accompany each class.
+One chaperone must accompany every group of 10 students; a maximum of six chaperones may accompany each class.

 School programs support the following Common Core Standards: